Water: Human Health

 A human health criterion is the highest concentration of a pollutant in water that is not expected to pose a significant risk to human health.

-Current National Recommended Human Health Water Quality Criteria lists recommended water quality criteria for the protection of human health.
+- Current National Recommended Human Health Water Quality Criteria - this table lists recommended water quality criteria for the protection of human health.
+Click on each chemical name to access the criteria document.

 Human Health Research Program